apache/mesos/docs/high-availability-framework-guide.md

 ## Dealing with Partitioned or Failed Masters

 The behavior described above does not apply during the period immediately after a new Mesos master is elected.
-As noted above, most Mesos master state is kept in-memory; hence, when the leading master fails and a new master is elected, the new master will have little knowledge of the current state of the cluster.
+As noted above, most Mesos master state is only kept in memory; hence, when the leading master fails and a new master is elected, the new master will have little knowledge of the current state of the cluster.
 Instead, it rebuilds this information as the frameworks and agents notice that a new master has been elected and then _reregister_ with it.

 ### Framework Reregistration
-When master failover occurs, frameworks that were connected to the previous leading master should reconnect to the new leading master.
-The `MesosSchedulerDriver` handles most of the details of detecting when the previous leading master has failed and connecting to the new leader; when the framework has successfully reregistered with the new leading master, the `reregistered` scheduler callback will be invoked.
+When master failover occurs, frameworks that were connected to the previous leading master should reconnect to the new leading master. `MesosSchedulerDriver` handles most of the details of detecting when the previous leading master has failed and connecting to the new leader; when the framework has successfully reregistered with the new leading master, the `reregistered` scheduler driver callback will be invoked.

 ### Agent Reregistration
 During the period after a new master has been elected but before a given agent